priyansh2313/Number-plate-recognization/README.md

-# Number Plate Recognition using EasyOCR
+# Number Plate Recognition using EasyOCR🚀

 A Python project for real-time number plate recognition using **EasyOCR** to detect and extract text from vehicle plates.
 Ideal for applications like vehicle surveillance and parking management.

-## Features
+## Features📊

 - **Accurate Text Detection** with EasyOCR
 - **Real-time Processing**